 "Plagiarism is when a writer deliberately uses someone else's language, ideas, or other original material without acknowledging its source."
-(Council of Writing Program Administrators, 2008) Please see page 18 for the entire policy.
+(Council of Writing Program Administrators, 2008).
+Students that plagiarize may be subject to disciplinary consequences both in the classroom and from administration.